TryItOnline/tryitonline/README.md

+# If you're running TIO on your own server, please [read this](https://github.com/TryItOnline/tryitonline/issues/56) and update to the latest version.

+---

 # Try It Online main server

 Frontend and backend of [Try It Online].

-**If you're running TIO on your own server, please [read this](https://github.com/TryItOnline/tryitonline/issues/56) and update to the latest version.**

 [Try It Online]: https://tryitonline.net/